 You can also manipulate the mood of your subject simply by changing the color of the frame.

-Pictured above, 2 identical prints rest side by side.
-However, the black frame is accentuating the deeper, downcast tones, while the white softens and draws attention towards the less saturated parts of the art.
+Pictured above, two identical prints rest side by side.
+However, the black frame feels heavier while accentuating the deeper, downcast tones, while the white softens and draws attention towards the less saturated parts of the art.
 The interpretations and emotions are drastically changed when frame colors are interchanged, rendering each print almost unrelated.

 3. What is your interior?

 If your gallery comes in the form of a residential home then it will come down to your current surroundings, style and personal taste.
 Modern, industrial, and contemporary homes pair well with white or black frames.
-In rustic, vintage, and bohemian dwellings, natural walnut or maple frames would look right at home.
+In rustic, vintage, and bohemian dwellings, natural wood tones would look right at home.
+Don't be afraid to match your frame color with existing furniture you may have to create a cohesive space with various complementary features.
+Just reach out if you'd like us to match a specific shade from your room and we'll see track down any frames that'll fit.

 4. When in doubt, black or white